whotracksme/whotracks.me/blog/adblockers_performance_study.md

 <img class="img-responsive" src="../static/img/blog/adblockers_performance/cache-size.svg" alt="Cache size" />

-From these measurements we see that *Ghostery* offers both significantly faster serialization and deserialization times as well as a smaller cache size.
+From these measurements, we see that *Ghostery* offers both significantly faster serialization and deserialization times as well as a smaller cache size.

-The reason is the following: the internal representation is already mostly stored in a compact form (using typed arrays); this means that serialization only consists in adding a small amount of metadata along-side the already available arrays and deserialization is *essentially instantaneous* since it's enough to create some typed array views on top of the serialized buffer (think of `mmap` but using typed arrays).
-This also explains the very low memory consumption: after initialization, the memory usage is only slightly higher than the size of the serialized form.
+The reason is the following:
+* The internal representation is already mostly stored in a compact form (using typed arrays).
+* This means that serialization only adds a small amount of metadata alongside the already available arrays.
+Deserialization is *essentially instantaneous* since it's enough to create some typed array views on top of the serialized buffer (think of `mmap` but using typed arrays).
+* This also explains the very low memory consumption: after initialization, the memory footprint is only slightly higher than the size of the serialized form.

 ### 6. Memory Consumption at Start-up

-Here we consider the memory usage of each content-blocker, initialized from lists (not from cache) after one full garbage collection.
+Here, we consider the memory usage of each content-blocker, initialized from lists (not from cache) after one full garbage collection.

+### How memory consumption was measured

 The measurements were performed using Chrome's devtools memory snapshot.
-We did not measure Brave here since the memory used from C++ side does not seem to be taken into account in the snapshot.
-Also keep in mind that this memory usage can vary at run-time as content-blockers might cache frequently used resources, etc.
+We did not measure *Brave* here since the memory used from C++ side does not seem to be taken into account in the snapshot.
+Keep in mind that this memory usage can vary at run-time as content-blockers might cache frequently used resources, etc.